-- Encourage local financial institutions to work with community organizations to offer online-friendly services to older customers, including cybersecurity training. - Encourage health care organizations to help their patients become comfortable using online patient portals and tele-health services. - Encourage the business community to work with community organizations to offer online services that meet the needs of the hearing and visually impaired. - Support organizations in providing digital skills training to seniors on topics that are of greatest interest to them, including how to safely use the internet, staying in touch with friends and family (Facebook and other social media platforms), online shopping and using telehealth resources.
+- 1. Encourage local financial institutions to work with community organizations to offer online services to older customers, including cybersecurity training.
+These services could support the financial institutions in meeting their Community Reinvestment Act (CRA) responsibilities. - 2.
+Encourage health care organizations to help their patients become comfortable using online patient portals and tele-health services. - 3.
+Encourage the business community to work with community organizations to offer online services that meet the needs of the hearing and visually impaired.
+(There are a number of new tools to assist hearing impaired like Teams and Otter including closed captioning that make the use of computers compelling. - 4.
+Support organizations in providing digital skills training to seniors on topics of greatest interest to them, including how to safely use the internet, staying in touch with friends and family (Facebook and other social media platforms), shopping online and using telehealth resources. - 5.
 Community organizations should consider digital navigators specially trained to help older adults select in-home broadband or apply for the ACP program if eligible; assist with acquiring and setting up devices; and offering digital skills training.
+Healthcare and other organizations employing Community Health Workers could utilize their connections with patients and other clients to support digital assistance services.